Dedicated Legal Representation in Juvenile Crime Matters Serving Clients in Bryan and College Station, Texas, and Throughout the Brazos Valley

-To deal with the juvenile charges, Rick Davis can negotiate with the prosecution or aggressively argue the case in court.
+To deal with the juvenile charges, Rick Davis can negotiate with the prosecution or aggressively fight the case in court depending on what is the best course of action.
 By taking steps to see that the juvenile charges are reduced or dismissed, he is attempting to protect the juvenile's criminal record.
 A criminal record established at such an early age can follow young people throughout their lives, preventing them from obtaining entrance into schools, loans for education, residences and employment.

 Crimes committed by a juvenile typically fall under the jurisdiction of the juvenile courts.
-Though these courts may operate differently than adult (superior) courts, the impact of a conviction on a juvenile's life may have the same type of negative effect.
+Though these courts may operate differently than adult courts, the impact of an adjudication on a juvenile's life may have the same type of negative effect.

 Contact the office to schedule your free consultation with lawyer Rick Davis today.